gionellef/gravity-game/README.md

 The Game
 --------

-A physics puzzle sidescroller game in 2d (or 3d).
+A physics puzzle sidescroller game in 2d.

 - JDK 1.7